gvisbeen/KubernetesSubmissions/log_output/README.md

-## Log output app
+## Log output hashgenerator pod

-#Output of the app is in the file hashgenerator-dep.log
-#Used commands are in build.sh
+Output of the app is in the file hashgenerator-dep.log Used commands are in build.sh
-#Docker image specifics in Dockerfile
+Docker image specifics in Dockerfile

-#kubernetes config is in manifests/hashgenerator-dep.yaml
+kubernetes config is in manifests/hashgenerator-dep.yaml